Day in the Life of a Coach] Interview with ICA Coach, Rossella Pin

 Rossella: So that’s what all my clients have in common.
 They are facing the first year, so, all the changes, that’s probably why I like transformational coaching because when you are in the first year of something you really need to change the way you live, without really throwing everything of your life.

 Rossella: And keep just what serves you now.

 Merci: Wow, I love it.
 Alright.
 So in ICA do remember the assessments?

 Merci: We create our own coaching model, and we create a power tool for coaching.
 Tell me a little bit about what your assessments were?
 And how it was for you to create them?

 Rossella: My coaching model is called “the aim coaching model”.
 And it’s a process that guide you through the transformation process.
-It is made of two part, it start from creating the safe environment.
-You need to trust in yourself and your vision, be healthy and have energy, and support systems around you.
+It is made of two part, it start from creating a safe environment.
+You need to trust yourself and your vision, be healthy and have energy, and support systems around you.
 Then you go into yourself and I took the symbol of the Vitruvian man and where you get the awareness about what you want to do.
 Then you go to your heart and find what you know, what you’re going to do.

 Rossella: And you get your inspiration from your values and move into action because actually it’s when you take that first move that the magic happens.